u-blox/ubxlib/example/README.md

 # Examples

 - `sockets` contains an example of how to bring up a network (cellular or Wifi) and use it make a UDP or TCP socket connection to a server on the public internet.
+- `security` contains examples of how to use the u-blox security features.